Permanentfrost/HomeLab/README.md

 Note that you need to have the `mail` command installed and properly configured (also in this guide) to send emails.
 As far as I know, `vcgencmd` is specific to Raspberry Pi devices, so make sure you're running this on a Raspberry Pi, or remove those lines if you're not.

-Test your script manually before adding it to cron to make sure it works as expected:
+Always test your script manually before adding it to cron to make sure it works as expected:

 `cd` into the place where you saved the script.
 Run it directly with the command `./daily_report.sh`